hmamaysky/Energy/Out of Sample Analysis/Stability Checked Model/README.md

     The reported results are presented in an excel file with the RMSE ratios of the constant and time varying model.

-    Please refer to the word file "Notes on MSE ratio calculation" for more details.
+    Please refer to the Word file "Notes on MSE ratio calculation" for more details.

     ```
     chmod u+x Time_varying_model.py